-Guest Columnist and runner, Raghul Trekker gives you nutritional advice before the most celebrated marathon in India, the Tata Mumbai Marathon.
+Nutritional advice before the most celebrated marathon in India, the Tata Mumbai Marathon from Guest Columnist and runner, Raghul Trekker

 If you are a marathoner and if you live in India, you wouldn’t want to miss the Tata Mumbai Marathon.
 It is the most celebrated marathon considering the huge local support from the Government, Police, general public, etc. Also, you get to see some lightening elite runners (probably overtaking you at some point of your run).
 Many runners peak their training towards this race and target their personal best at this grand stage.
 The environment makes it possible too.